-Figure~\ref{fig:GS_recon} shows the Grad-Shafranov reconstruction of the flux rope observed by Solar Orbiter between 2023 July 13, 03:21:36 and 08:45:44~UT, which is related to the onset of the bidirectional SEPs.
-The color scale represents the axial magnetic field component ($B_z$), while the white arrows indicate the direction and relative strength of the transverse field components ($B_t$).
+Figure~\ref{fig:GS_recon} shows the GS reconstruction of the flux rope observed by Solar Orbiter between 03:21:36 and 08:45:44~UT on July 13, 2023, which is related to the onset of the bidirectional SEPs.
+The colour scale represents the axial magnetic field component ($B_z$), while the white arrows indicate the direction and relative strength of the transverse field components ($B_t$).
 The reconstructed structure displays a well-defined helical magnetic topology, with a central core of enhanced $B_z$ and rotation of $B_t$ about the axis.

-To constrain the global geometry of the flux rope, particularly its central axial length, we combine the path length inferred from VDA with the helical configuration revealed by GS reconstruction.
-Although the degree of helical winding may vary across the flux rope, we approximate the overall twist by using the mean value of the ratio $B_t / B_z$ along the spacecraft trajectory.
+To constrain the global geometry of the flux rope, particularly its central axial length, we combined the path length inferred from VDA with the helical configuration revealed by GS reconstruction.
+Although the degree of helical winding may vary across the flux rope, we approximated the overall twist by using the mean value of the ratio $B_t / B_z$ along the spacecraft trajectory.
 This ratio quantifies the average helical winding of magnetic field lines about the central axis.
-We further assume that the effect of axis curvature on the total path length can be neglected, and the magnetic field exhibits approximate cylindrical symmetry.
+We further assumed that the effect of axis curvature on the total path length can be neglected, and the magnetic field exhibits approximate cylindrical symmetry.
 The helical path length $L$ is then estimated as

 where $L_0$ denotes the length of the central axis of the flux rope.
 With $L$ determined from VDA and $B_t / B_z$ from GS reconstruction, this relationship enables us to estimate $L_0$.
 For event~1, as shown in Fig.~\ref{fig:vda}, the path length of anti-sunward streaming particles is approximately $1.75~\mathrm{au}$, while that of sunward streaming particles is about $3.04~\mathrm{au}$.
 Using the mean value $\langle B_t / B_z \rangle \approx 1.03$ derived from Fig.~\ref{fig:GS_recon}, these values yield $L_{0,\mathrm{sun}} \approx 1.19~\mathrm{au}$ for the connection to the sunward telescope and $L_{0,\mathrm{asun}} \approx 2.1~\mathrm{au}$ for the anti-sunward connection, respectively.
 The $L_{0,\mathrm{sun}}$ value closely matches the nominal Parker spiral length at $0.95~\mathrm{au}$ for a solar wind speed of $300~\rm{km/s}$, whereas $L_{0,\mathrm{asun}}$ places a constraint on the global expansion of the flux rope.
 However, due to the lack of information regarding the precise position of the flux rope apex, we are unable to fully determine the angular width of the structure.
 Nevertheless, given a total central axis length of $3.3$~au, the angular width of the flux rope is expected to be less than around $60^\circ$.
 If we assume that both legs below $0.95$~au are approximately $1.19$~au in length, the leading segment would be about $0.91$~au.
 Approximating this segment as a circular arc, this yields an angular width of roughly $55^\circ$.
 Since the actual apex height and expansion of flux rope remain uncertain, a complete understanding of the global topology of the flux rope is not possible from single-point measurements alone.
 Therefore, coordinated multi-spacecraft observations are crucial for fully constraining the overall structure.